0xreviews/crvUSD-research-proposal/README.md

 - Data backtesting framework:
   Simulate backtesting based on historical data and different situations (such as different risk preferences of arbitrageurs and different interest rate models), evaluate the results, and visualize them.

-For more details, see [Parameters optimizing.md](./ParameterOptimizing.md).
+For more details, see what we are doing briefly [Parameters optimizing.md](./ParameterOptimizing.md).

 #### Series articles and videos

-- Help to build leveraged crvUSD UI or website since many people want crvUSD to get an Euler-Finance-like leverage.
 - Writing articles to help people understand the crvUSD's principles
 - Making videos for introducing crvUSD to people.
-- Parameters setting and optimizing
+- Parameters researching
 - Following other oracle-depending AMM projects' methods

 **Explanations about crvUSD(video in the process)**